Driver92/pipanel/README.md

 <li>Circliful</li></ul>
 By me, Daniel D.

-<br />It was also somewhat based on the <a href="https://bitbucket.org/baldisos/raspberry-pi-control-panel">Raspberry Pi Control Panel</a> project.
+<br />It was also somewhat based on the <a href="https://bitbucket.org/baldisos/raspberry-pi-control-panel" target="_blank">Raspberry Pi Control Panel</a> project.